walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 classes: wide
 tags:
   - python
-  - visualization
+  - machine learning
-  - open data
+  - computer vision
 excerpt: Training and deploying an image classifier in less than 30 lines of code
 ---